TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 [NeuroMod Toolbox Manual](NeuroMod_Toolbox_Manual.docx)

 - Or see the README file in each folder containing functions, summarizing all function headers.

-> ### **General Remarks**

-If you want to update fieldtrip or one of the other tools available on Github, there are several things to consider:
-- First some files of those tools are modified to fit the purpose of this GUI.
-You cant simply replace them.
-They are saved in GUI_Path\Modules\Toolboxes\5.
-Modified\ .
-When you just update the not modified files, there is no guarantue that they will be compatible with the modified files.
-- Second, some tools saved in the folders of this GUI like fieldtrip do not contain all files.
-This has to do with compatitbility errors with other tools, specifcally the open ephys tools.
-For some reason I dont know, the open ephys tool wont work with all fieldtrip files in the GUI directory.
-- If you encounter errors or things I missed, have questions or want to incorpaorate one of the tools more in depth, please dont hesitate to contact me.

 > ## **Rules and Philosophy of the Toolbox**
 >